 The CBO Training curriculum is organized into a series of modules presented online and in-person.
 The descriptions of these modules are summarized below.
 Please note that the sequence of the modules may not follow the order in which they appear below and that CSDC reserves the right to add, modify, or delete modules as programming requires.

 Intro to CA’s K-12 School Finance

-This module provides a basic introduction to California’s K-12 education system, with an emphasis on how charters fit into this complex system.
-Participants will gain both a historical and conceptual framework for understanding the current trends in California education finance.
+This module provides a basic introduction to California’s K-12 education system, with an emphasis on how charters fit into this complex multi-agency and multi-layered system.
+Participants will gain both an historical and conceptual framework for understanding the current trends in California education finance.

 Charter School Funding System Fundamentals (Including LCFF & LCAP)

 This module provides an overview of the fundamentals of how charter schools are funded, including general-purpose funding and the Local Control Funding Formula (LCFF) and Local Control Accountability Plan (LCAP); as well as restricted state and federal programs and other special funding sources; charter school accountability; and minimum charter renewal thresholds.
 Also included is a discussion of "direct" versus "local" funding and how charter school funding compares with and differs from the district funding system.

 Categorical Programs Management

 Provides an overview of the many remaining state, federal, and other categorical funding programs available to charter schools, including detailed information on how to apply for, manage, comply with, and maximize the benefit of each.

 Provides participants with an in-depth understanding of the definition and concepts of average daily attendance, the primary driver in computing school funding entitlements, specifically in the charter school context and its interaction with innovative instructional practices.
 Includes a discussion of the various forms of school attendance, including compulsory attendance, attendance as it relates to academic credit, credentialing, and attendance for apportionment credit.

 Charter School Financial Accounting